First, you are looking for a solution to continue to use our services and challenges, you can:

 - use another compatible application from the Sport Heroes ecosystem: Nike+, Runkeeper, MapMyRun/Ride, Decathlon Coach, Rouvy;

-- synchronize your activities from Strava via the Health app, on iOS (available on Running Heroes and United Heroes only for now).
+- synchronize your activities from Strava via the Health app, on iOS or via Google Fit, on Android.

 To do so, go to the "Connected Apps" section of your application or "Manage my apps" on the web in the left part of your dashboard.